drhsqlite/pikchr/doc/sqlitesyntax.md

    </tcl>
 ~~~~

-The RecursiveBubbleDiagram TCL procedure uses the "`pikchr`" TCL command
+The RecursiveBubbleDiagram Tcl procedure uses the "`pikchr`" Tcl command
 to convert the Pikchr source text into SVG and inserts that SVG.
 The
 command also looks for other diagrams that are referenced by that diagram
-and loads them as well, together with appropriate javascript to cause the
+and loads them as well, together with appropriate JavaScript to cause the
-sub-diagrams to be initially hidden, but to expand when the read clicks on
+sub-diagrams to be initially hidden, but to expand when the reader clicks on
 the appropriate links.